pavelangelov/High-Quality-Code/Unit-Testing-Exam-Practice/CosmeticsShop/Tests Requirements.md

  - Constructor should throw IndexOutOfRangeException, when the Branch.Length is smaller than 2.
  - Constructor should throw IndexOutOfRangeException, when the Branch.Length is greather than 10.
  - Constructor should create object with all properties, if passed parameters are correct.

+ ## Class - Cosmetics.Products.Toothpaste

+ ### Test cases:

+  - Constructor should throw IndexOutOfRangeException, if any Ingredient.Length is invalid.
+  - Constructor should set Ingredients, if passed parameter is correct.